nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 - [ ] Delete button removes task from list
 - [ ] Task removed immediately from UI
 - [ ] Deletion persists after page refresh
+- [ ] Delete all removes all tasks
+- [ ] Delete all works when no tasks exist
+- [ ] Delete all returns correct count

 **Error Handling:**
 - [ ] Validation errors display clearly